 This method hopes to advance how medical devices are brought onto the market and subsequently followed up with via post-market surveillance.
 In addition, the organization wants to make clinical data more publicly available, thus promoting greater transparency around the use of devices by patients.

 Health Canada wants to encompass all perspectives, especially those that use medical devices in its new regulations and policies in 2019 and 2020.
-The three parts that comprise this plan each have their own general timelines, but there are specific deadlines for 2019 as seen below in order by month:
+The three parts that comprise this plan each have their own general timelines, but there are specific deadlines for 2019 as seen below.

-September: Based on developments announced in June, publish a “What we Heard Report” and launch an educational program for healthcare facilities.
+- September: Based on developments announced in June, published a “What We Heard Report” and launch an educational program for healthcare facilities.

-November: Issue a draft guidance to strengthen requirements involving clinical documentation used for proof of safety and effectiveness as part of premarket submissions.
+- November: Issue draft guidance to strengthen requirements involving clinical documentation used for proof of safety and effectiveness as part of premarket submissions.